 This was one of my guiding ideas in creating Modern Afflatus 100 weeks ago, with the aim of filtering through the vast toy store of the internet/social media and curating a list of the most inspiring stories, tech and music to share with you.

 And I certainly couldn’t have started this creative project without the encouragement and support of two unlikely friends whom I met with on a weekly basis to discuss our ideas, passions and ways we wanted to make an impact.
 Not to mention all the other kind strangers I met while I was living in Toronto.
 This was my afflatus - an inspiration so strong that it compelled me to explore, develop and ultimately create a passion project that I felt really mattered.

 Since that point I’ve shared over 500 resources for keeping our humanity in the digital age with articles, videos, podcasts and more that my friends and I wish we had in university to help us transition into being young professionals and adults.

 Now coming up on two years of this journey I wanted to give your own projects a boost which is why I’m running a contest where you can win £100 towards whatever you're working on.
 Since nobody knows what you could really need better than you do I’ll be choosing a team of two (or more) and put the funds towards your initiative where it can help the most.
 It can be anything that you really care about - planning a road trip, a backstage concert experience, setting up a surprise party for a relative, taking some online courses, or an early stage start up idea so use your imagination!

-Stay tuned for more details but in the meantime thank you for all your support and here's to the next 100!
+In the meantime thank you for all your support and here's to the next 100!